Pictured above: Carolina milkweed (Asclepias cinerea) by Stacey Matrazzo. Click on terms for botanical definitions. View post as a PDF.

-With its narrow leaves and fine stems, Carolina milkweed can get lost among the wiregrass with which it typically grows.
+With its narrow leaves and fine stems, Carolina milkweed (Asclepias cinerea) can get lost among the wiregrass with which it typically grows.
 But its splendidly stellar blooms will stop you in your tracks.
 You’ll find it flowering in summer in sandhills, pine flatwoods and bogs throughout the Panhandle and North Florida.

 Carolina milkweed flowers are born in loose axillary or terminal umbels.
 Each flower bears a five-lobed calyx and five-lobed corolla, both of which may be lavender, pale purple or even grayish-white.
 Corolla lobes may be reflexed, but generally remain flat, giving the bloom a star-like appearance.
 The narrow, linear leaves are few and oppositely arranged.
 Leaf surface is glabrous.
 Stems and flower stalks are delicately thin; they bend under the weight of the inflorescences, causing the flowers to droop.
 Seeds are born in smooth, erect follicles that dry and split open as the fruit matures.
 Each seed is attached to a white silky pappus that catches the wind and aids in dispersal.

 The genus Asclepias is named for Asclepius, the Greek god of healing.
 The species epithet cinerea is from the Latin cinereus, meaning “ash-like” or “ash-colored.”